 2. SHORELINE SCHOOLS OPEN - 2 HOURS LATE - BUSES OPERATING ON REGULAR or SNOW ROUTES

-a.
-All zero period secondary classes will be canceled.
+- All zero-period secondary classes will be canceled.

 Snow routes have been designed to avoid areas where hazardous road conditions exist.
-Click here to find the snow routes for your specific school.
+Click here to find the snow routes for your specific school (available later in the school year, when approaching inclement weather season).
 When snow routes are in effect, they will be used on both the morning and afternoon routes even if roads have cleared.
 There may be occasions when schools start at the regular times but “snow routes” will be utilized.

-- If someone other than the parent will be picking up the child, parents should have already provided the school with the names of the individuals who are authorized to pick up the child.
+If someone other than the parent will pick up the child, parents should have already provided the school with the names of the individuals who are authorized to pick up the child.
 Unless an approved person picks up the child, the child will remain at school until the announced dismissal time.